Girls’ education ban reveals deep rifts within Taliban

-KABUL: The Taliban prohibition on girls’ education shows the movement’s ultra-conservatives retain tight control of the militants a power struggle that puts at risk crucial aid for Afghanistan’s desperate population, experts say.
+KABUL: The Taliban prohibition on girls’ education shows the movement’s ultra-conservatives retain tight control of the Islamist group, and exposes a power struggle that puts at risk crucial aid for Afghanistan’s desperate population, experts say.

 The ban has triggered international outrage and even left many in the Taliban movement baffled by the decision.